joakimskoog/AnApiOfIceAndFire/AnApiOfIceAndFire/Content/Documentation/About.md

-## What is An Api of Ice And Fire?
+## What is An API of Ice And Fire?

-An Api of Ice And Fire is the world's greatest source for quantified and structured data from the universe of Ice and Fire (and the HBO series Game of Thrones).
+An API of Ice And Fire is the world's greatest source for quantified and structured data from the universe of Ice and Fire (and the HBO series Game of Thrones).

 We give you access to data about all **Books**, **Characters** and **Houses** in an easy to use [JSON](http://json.org/) format.